 Order All Wrapped Up For Pets by Robyn Hood

 "Alex Wilson looks at how to introduce a wrap to a dog.
 The wrap will change the posture of the dog due feedback received from the nervous system.
 It will help the nervous system be more effective."

 The wrap should not be put on tightly as the dog should be aware of it without affecting their movement, nor should it restrict the dog in any way.
 If the dog appears uncomfortable or worried about the wrap then it should immediately be taken off.
 Do not use a body wrap unsupervised, and it does not need to be on for longer than 20 minutes at a time.
 Like any new piece of equipment build up the time that the dog has its wrap on, starting with just a couple of minutes.
 The nervous system can often be aware of the wrap long after it has been removed.

 Changing the dog’s posture will change the behaviour of the dog but sometimes wraps can only have a minor effect so do have realistic expectations.
 A wrap can also influence the dog’s movement so can be a useful tool with a very pulley dog as it will give the dog better body awareness and help them to walk in their natural balance.

 Wraps along with calming coats can also help with environmental situations like noise i.e. fireworks, thunder, lawnmowers etc..
 They can also help with touch-sensitive dogs.

-1. Put treats onto the wrap and allow the dog to eat of the wrap and sniff it (what we call the dinner plate technique)
+Put treats onto the wrap and allow the dog to eat off the wrap and sniff it (what we call the dinner plate technique)